MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 4.4 Verify Performance Requirements

-Authors / Editors please SEE:
+[Authors / Editors please SEE: These also can be placed in the references section.] https://msdn.microsoft.com/en-us/library/bb924357.aspx https://www.radview.com/blog/4-types-of-load-testing-and-when-each-should-be-used/ http://www.softwaretestinghelp.com/what-is-performance-testing-load-testing-stress-testing/
-https://msdn.microsoft.com/en-us/library/bb924357.aspx
-https://www.radview.com/blog/4-types-of-load-testing-and-when-each-should-be-used/
-http://www.softwaretestinghelp.com/what-is-performance-testing-load-testing-stress-testing/